 Due to the unprecedented immediacy and scale of COVID-19, ICER recognizes the need for a timely review to inform policy even though definitive evidence on all treatments and outcomes of interest is not available at the time of review.
 The treatments for this report were chosen based on the timing of expected availability of clinical evidence, expected Food and Drug Administration (FDA) approval, and clinical expert input on which treatments would be likely to have the greatest relevance for patients and clinicians.
-Using these criteria, we selected to evaluate the health and economic outcomes of sotrovimab, molnupiravir, nirmatrelvir/ritonavir (PaxlovidTM), and fluvoxamine for the treatment of mild-to-moderate COVID-19 among patients at high risk of progression to severe disease.
-Our scoping document27 had included an additional drug, casirivimab/imdevimab (REGEN-COV).
-However, in January 2022 the FDA limited the Emergency Use Authorization (EUA) for this treatment due to its markedly lower activity against the newly dominant Omicron variant, effectively removing authorization for use in any US region.
-Therefore, this report will focus on the other drugs of interest.26 A discussion of the clinical evidence on REGEN-COV is available in Section D2 of the Supplement.
+Using these criteria, we selected to evaluate the health and economic outcomes of molnupiravir, nirmatrelvir/ritonavir (PaxlovidTM), and fluvoxamine for the treatment of mild-to-moderate COVID-19 among patients at high risk of progression to severe disease.

+Our scoping document had included two additional drugs, casirivimab/imdevimab (REGEN-COV) and sotrovimab.
+However, these two treatments are not authorized by the FDA for use in any US region due to their markedly lower activity against the Omicron variant and Omicron BA.2 subvariant, respectively.
+Therefore, this report will focus on the other drugs of interest.
+A discussion of the clinical evidence on REGEN-COV and sotrovimab is available in Section D2 of the Supplement.